ZinYY/StreamingWavelet/README.md

 ## Citation:

-If you find this code useful in your research, please cite:
+If you find this code useful in your research, please star our project and cite:

 - Qian et al., Efficient Non-stationary Online Learning by Wavelets with Applications to Online Distribution Shift Adaptation.
 In Proceedings of the 41st International Conference on Machine Learning (ICML 2024).